dbgb/d2-tools/maps.md

   - to Halls of Anguish
   - to Halls of Pain ⚪
   - to Halls of Vaught
-- to Uber Bosses: 🔴
+- to Uber Bosses 🔴
 - to Bloody Foothills

 ### 2. Bloody Foothills